mitterio/android-timeline-events-demo/README.md

 After that, open your project using Android Studio and make following changes:

-* Add your application ID.
+* **Add your application ID**.
 Open `App.kt` and replace the existing application ID with your own application ID.
-* Add a channel ID.
+* **Add a channel ID**.
 Open `MainActivity.kt` and replace the existing channel ID with the channel ID that you received after running the local server (as mentioned in the previous section)

 ## How to run?